clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/forecast/injixo-forecast/download-forecast.md

 ## Download a forecast

 1. In _Forecast > Workloads_{:.breadcrumbs}, select a workload.
 2. Select the time frame using the date picker.
+Click on a week number to select the whole week, or click any day and drag to select a period shorter or longer than a week.
 3. From the three-dots menu _![Context Menu in injixo Forecast](/assets/img/common/forecast/context-menu.svg)_{:.doc-button-icon} at the top right, select **Download as CSV**.
 4. Select the forecast data that you want to download.
 5. Click _Download as CSV_{:.doc-button}.<br>